dandonplum/academic-kickstart/content/authors/admin/_index.md

 #- Visitors
 ---

 Daniel Plamondon is an undergraduate history student at the University of Michigan - Flint.
 His current research revolves around African-American combat units in World War 1.
-Other areas of study include American colonialism and its emergence as a world power.
+Other areas of study include American colonialism and the emergence of the United States as a world power.

-Outside of the classroom or library, he'll be found arguing theology with his friends, enjoying the woods of Michigan with his girlfriend, or tossing a Frisbee with his brothers.
+Outside of the classroom or library, he'll be found arguing theology with his friends, enjoying the nature of Michigan with his girlfriend, or tossing a Frisbee with his brothers.